 Videos, CDs and DVDs within the Douglas and Judith Krupp Library collection are all available for circulation.
 Streaming media titles, including a PDA collection are also available electronically to current Bryant students, faculty and staff.

 All audiocassettes within the Douglas and Judith Krupp Library collection are all available for circulation.
-The library is not currently adding any additional audiocassettes to its collection, but is maintaining the collection it already possesses.
+The library is not currently adding any additional audiocassettes to its collection.

 The Archives play an essential role in documenting and preserving Bryant University's history.
 Bryant students and alumni make frequent use of the archives, confirming the fact that the collection plays an essential public relations' role for the University.
 Items of historical interest to the history of the University are collected, and donations/artifacts relating to Bryant's past and present are accepted.

 Budgetary restraints prohibit the library from collecting resources for special collections, for example historical items on the history of business or business education.
 Items currently in special collections have been acquired from donors, or some items have become "special" since the time of their purchase, i.e. first editions, autographed editions, etc. Should the library acquire a special-collection gift, it will be determined at that point if additional funding is appropriate required to build on the acquired collection.

 The Douglas and Judith Krupp Library accepts unsolicited gifts of library materials.
 A preliminary analysis will be done beforehand to determine the appropriateness of the materials for the library collection and to determine if those same items are already in our library's collection.
 Once a gift is accepted, the actual inclusion of all gift items in the collection is determined by a librarian and item(s) in question must meet the same set of criteria that is used in the acquisition of purchased materials.
 As a rule, duplicate materials, examination copies, outdated editions, and items in poor physical condition are not added to the collection.
 Gifts that are not added to the collection are given away, or discarded.